wolfgangasdf/reftool5/README.md

 * Get Java JDK >= 8u60
 * check out the code (`hg clone ...` or download a zip)
-* I use the free community version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) with the scala plugin for development, just import the project to get started.
+* I use the free community version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) with the scala plugin for development, just open the project to get started.

 Run Reftool from terminal and package it: